 In each semester students should choose two optional modules from the list below (four modules in total).
+Ideally, students would normally be expected to choose a balance of SOC/POL and Sociolinguistic related language modules both general to the course and from within the languages.

-In order to meet the requirements of the programme students must choose at least one FREN module and one SPAN module in the Part.
+In order to meet the requirements of your programme you must choose at least one SPAN module in the year.